$t$-Analog of $q$-Characters, Bases of Quantum Cluster Algebras, and a Correction Technique: Preliminaries

 \subsection{Coefficient types (frozen patterns)}

 We use $Q$ to denote a \emph{quiver }whose set of vertices is labeled by $I=\{1, \ldots, n\}$.
 Any arrow $h$ of $Q$ points from its source $s(h)$ to its target $t(h)$.
 By reversing the direction of $h$, we obtain a new arrow $\oh$.
-By reversing the arrow directions, we obtain the quiver $Q^{op}$.
+By reversing all the arrow directions, we obtain the quiver $Q^{op}$.

-Let $\tQ$ be a quiver with vertices vertices $\{ 1,\ldots,m\}$ which contains $Q$ as a full sub-quiver. $Q$ is called the principal part of $\tQ$ and $\tQ$ is called an ice quiver.
-Then the difference $\tQ-Q$ is called the \emph{coefficient type} (or \emph{frozen pattern}) of the ice quiver $\tQ$.
+Let $\tQ$ be a quiver with vertices vertices $\{ 1,\ldots,m\}$ which contains $Q$ as a full sub-quiver. $Q$ is called the \emph{principal part} of $\tQ$ and $\tQ$ is called an \emph{ice quiver}.
+The set of the \emph{frozen vertices} $\{n+1,\ldots, m\}$ and all the arrows incident to them is called the \emph{coefficient type} (or \emph{frozen pattern}) of the ice quiver $\tQ$, which we denote by $\tQ-Q$.

 We associate with $\tQ$ an $m\times n$ integer matrix\footnote{Notice that this convention is opposite to that of \cite{Nakajima09}.} $\tB=(b_{ij})$ such that we have

 Similarly, we associate with $Q$ an $n\times n$-matrix $B=B_Q$.